 The decision to buy a home comes with a lot of pressure and expectations.
-You might be feeling the pressure from your parents, who already owned a home when they were your age.
+You might be feeling the pressure from your parents, who probably owned a (much cheaper) home when they were your age.
 You might be jealous of friends who have reached more of those life milestones than you have.
 And the most pressure might just be coming from yourself — a desire to be more adult than you feel you are, or a desire to provide yourself and your family with a “proper” home.
 I succumbed to that pressure myself when I bought a home at 21.
-Looking back, it wasn’t the best choice for me at the time!
+Looking back, I can see that it wasn’t the best choice for me at the time!

 Home buying is often a more emotional decision than a rational one.
 You imagine yourself cooking in a kitchen designed to your tastes, raising kids in a neighborhood with good public schools, or finally having the space to get a dog or build a backyard deck.
 But before you fall in love with a vision of how your life could be, make sure you’re looking at places that fit your needs and your budget.

 Do the Research

 Before you spend your Sundays at open houses, think things over.
 Where do you want to live?
 Do you see yourself in a big city, suburb, or rural area?
 Do you want some room to grow?
 Do you plan on relocating in the next few years, or are you staying put?
 Are you willing to move to a different city if you’re priced out of where you live now?
 What kinds of amenities would you like?
 How willing are you to renovate a fixer-upper?